Crypto Regulation in Czech Republic 2025

 ESTABLISH A CRYPTO COMPANY IN THE CZECH REPUBLIC

-• Strong and rapidly growing economy (economy grew by 3.5% in 2021)
+• Powerful and rapidly growing economy; the economy grew by 3.5% in 2021.

 Types of business entities

-• Recruitment of full-time staff in the Czech Republic
+• Recruitment of full-time staff in the Czech Republic.

 Requirements for Directors:

-• Criminal record
+• Criminal record.

-• Full legal capacity
+• Full legal capacity.

 Limited Liability Company – S.R.O.